marcelofern/marcelofern.github.io/assorted/reading_list/index.md

  - [reddit r/eebooks](https://www.reddit.com/r/eebooks/)
  - [https://standardebooks.org](https://standardebooks.org)

-## Fiction
-- The Eye of Osiris - R. Austin Freeman

 ## Science Fiction
+- Snow Crash - 	Neal Stephenson.
+- Atlas Shrugged - Ayn Rand.
+- Project Hail Mary - Andy Weir (may be good as an audio book).
+- The Martian - Andy Weir
+- The Expanse (series) - James S. A. Corey
+- Children of Time - Adrian Tchaikovsky
 - We Who Are about To... - Joanna Russ
+- We Who Are about To... - Joanna Russ
 - The Body Snatchers - Jack Finney

+## Fiction
+- The Da Vinci Code - Dan Brown
+- The Eye of Osiris - R. Austin Freeman

 ## Digital Circuits